-The Board is presently set at nine members, and Arkoma Drilling, L.P. ("Arkoma") and Williston Drilling, L.P. ("Williston") have the right to designate five of the nine members to the Board (the "Jones Designees").
-If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 50% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend four Jones Designees.
-If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 35% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend two Jones Designees.
-If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 15% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board will have no further obligation to nominate and recommend any Jones Designees to the Board.
-New Covey Park Energy LLC ("New CPE") has the right to designate one of the nine members to the Board (the "New CPE Designee").
-If the interest held by New CPE falls below (i) 10% of the outstanding common stock of the Company (on a fully diluted basis) and (ii) 21,000 shares of Series A Preferred Stock of the Company, the Company and the Board will have no further obligation to nominate and recommend a New CPE Designee" and there are two vacancies on the Board.
+The Board is presently set at nine members, and Arkoma Drilling, L.P. and Williston Drilling, L.P. (the "Jones Partnerships") have the right to designate five of the nine members to the Board (the "Jones Designees").
+If the aggregate interest held by the Jones Partnerships (together with any affiliates) falls below 50% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend four Jones Designees.
+If the aggregate interest held by the Jones Partnerships (together with any affiliates) falls below 35% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend two Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Designees.
+If the aggregate interest held by the Jones Partnerships (together with any affiliates) falls below 15% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board will have no further obligation to nominate and recommend any Jones Designees to the Board.
+All of the director nominees are current Jones Designees, and there are four vacancies on the Board.

-As a result of the ownership by Arkoma and Williston of approximately 73% of our outstanding common stock, we are a "controlled company" pursuant to the NYSE corporate governance standards.
+As a result of the ownership by the Jones Partnerships of over 50% of our outstanding common stock, we are a "controlled company" pursuant to the NYSE corporate governance standards.
 Under the NYSE rules, a company in which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect to not comply with certain NYSE corporate governance requirements, including the requirement that a majority of the board of directors consist of independent directors, the requirement that we have a nominating and corporate governance committee comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, and the requirement that we have a compensation committee comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
-At this time we have elected not to utilize any of these exemptions, and all of our non-management directors, and all the members of our corporate governance/nominating, compensation and audit committees are independent directors.
+At this time we have elected not to utilize any of these exemptions, and all of our nonmanagement directors, and all the members of our corporate governance/nominating, compensation and audit committees are independent directors.
 We may elect to utilize any or all of these exemptions in the future.